ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 You will see a message box with a color code after launching the script.
 Sample text of the message is "The text color is: 0355BB".
 It means that the pixel with absolute coordinates equal to x=200 and y=200 have a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
-We have transformed a decimal code that have been returned by the function to a hexadecimal code by [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
+We have transformed a decimal code that have been returned by the function to a hexadecimal code with the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
 Hexadecimal color representation is widespread and the most of graphical editors and tools use it.
 Resulting color value "0355BB" will be changed if you will switch to another window that covers coordinates x=200 y=200.
 It means that `PixelGetColor` does not analyze a specific window but the entire desktop picture instead.

 This is a screenshoot of API Monitor application with hooked WinAPI calls from the script:

 ![PixelGetColor WinAPI Functions](winapi-get-pixel.png)

 You can see that AutoIt `PixelGetColor` function wraps [`GetPixel`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) WinAPI function.
 Also a [`GetDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the `GetPixel` function.
 Input parameter of the `GetDC` function equals to "NULL".
 It means that a desktop DC have been selected for further operations.
 We can avoid this limitation by a specifying a window to analyze.
-It allows our script to analyze not active window that is overlapped by another one.
+It allows our script to analyze inactive window that is overlapped by another one.

-This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script that passes a third parameter to the `PixelGetColor` function to specify a window to analyze:
+This is a [`PixelGetColorWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelGetColorWindow.au3) script that passes a third parameter to the `PixelGetColor` function to specify a window for analysis:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-The script should analyze a pixel into the Paint application window even it have been overlapped.
-The expected value of the pixel color is "FFFFFF" (white).
-But if you overlap the Paint window by an another window with a not white color the result of the script executing will differ.
-The API Monitor log of WinAPI function calls for `PixelGetColorWindow.au3` script will be the same as for `PixelGetColor.au3` one.
+The script should analyze a pixel into the Paint application window even the window have been overlapped.
+Expected value of the pixel color is "FFFFFF" (white).
+But if you overlap the Paint window by another window with a not white color the result of the script executing will differ.
+The API Monitor log of calls WinAPI functions for `PixelGetColorWindow.au3` script will be the same as for `PixelGetColor.au3` one.
 The "NULL" parameter is still passed to the `GetDC` WinAPI function.
 It looks like a bug of the `PixelGetColor` function implementation in AutoIt v3.3.14.1 version.
-Probably, it will be fixed in a next AutoIt version.
-But we still need to find a solution for reading from a specific window issue.
+Probably, it will be fixed in the next AutoIt version.
+But we still need to find a solution for reading from a specific window.

-A problem of `PixelGetColorWindow.au3` script is an incorrect use of `GetDC` WinAPI function.
-We can avoid it if all steps of the `PixelGetColor` Autoit function will be perform manually through WinAPI calls.
+Problem of `PixelGetColorWindow.au3` script is incorrect use of the `GetDC` WinAPI function.
+We can avoid it if all steps of the `PixelGetColor` Autoit function will be perform directly through the WinAPI calls.

-This is an example of a possible manually implementation in a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script:
+This is example of direct WinAPI calls implementation in a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script:
 ```AutoIt
 #include <WinAPIGdi.au3>